Machine learning for hydrodynamic stability: Validation of the classification strategy

-The specific flow problem is referred to as a 1:2 expansion in the computational study reported by Drikakis~\cite{drikakis97} and it exhibits a pitchfork bifurcation if the Reynolds number is increased past a critical value $\Re^*$ of approximately 220.
-At the critical value the rightmost eigenvalue of the linearised Jacobian matrix (see Elman \& Silvester~\cite{elman18}) changes from a real negative number (indicating linear stability) to a real positive number (instability).
+The specific flow problem is referred to as a 1:2 expansion in the computational study described in \cite{drikakis97}.
+The flow exhibits a pitchfork bifurcation if the Reynolds number is increased past a critical value $\Re^*$ of approximately 220.
+At the critical value the rightmost eigenvalue of the linearised Jacobian matrix (see \cite{elman18}) changes from a real negative number (indicating linear stability) to a real positive number (instability).
 Just above the critical Reynolds number there are three steady solutions: the symmetric flow solution is unstable and there are two stable asymmetric solutions with the two recirculating eddies having a different length.
 One such solution computed at a Reynolds number $\Re>\Re^*$ is shown in Figure~\ref{step-figure-II}.
-The second steady state is the mirror image: the top and bottom eddies in Figure~\ref{step-figure-II} are \rbl{inverted}.
+The second steady state is the mirror image: the top and bottom eddies in Figure~\ref{step-figure-II} are inverted.

 The {\it mean vorticity} $\omega(t)$, or the average vertical velocity at the outflow ($\partial\Omega_N$)